bashar-515/dotfiles/README.md

-To clone: `git clone --recursive git@github.com:bashar-515/dotfiles.git`.
+To clone, run `git clone --recursive git@github.com:bashar-515/dotfiles.git`.

 # dotfiles
 ## Before running the setup script, ensure that you have the proper dependencies installed!
 See below for details.